 Ned Kelly Walk & Big Ned, Glenrowan

 Ned Kelly is one of the most famous characters in Australian history, and you can explore his history and sad demise with a stop in the town of Glenrowan.
-There are a number of museums devoted to Kelly along the main road, but I recommend instead following the Ned Kelly Walk with your dog on a leash.
+There are a number of museums devoted to Kelly along the main road, but when visiting with a dog I recommend instead following the Ned Kelly Walk.

 The introductory sign and final stop on the self-guided walk are alongside Gladstone Street, south of the railway line.
 Cross over the train line for the six other stops on the walk, including Kelly’s capture site.
 You can pick up a map from the Tourist Centre at 41 Gladstone St.

-While in Glenrowan, don’t also miss getting a selfie with your pub a few blocks south outside of Big Ned.
+While in Glenrowan, don’t also miss getting a selfie with your pup a few blocks south outside of Big Ned.

 Off-Leash Dog Parks Along the Hume